FlowFuse/website/src/handbook/peopleops/expenses.md

 **as if they were your own money**.
 It is important to seek good value for your purchases and use common sense when making decisions.

 There are two methods available for using company funds: utilizing a [company credit card](#company-credit-card) or seeking [reimbursement](#reimbursement).
-If employees opt to use Brex for purchasing any company-related items or subscriptions, it is essential to upload the receipts and include a memo within three business days.
+If employees opt to use Brex for purchasing any company-related items or subscriptions, it is essential to file the expense in Deel within three business days.
 For all reimbursement requests, please ensure to submit the required documentation and proofs through Deel.

 If neither of the methods previously described is feasible (e.g., when a vendor doesn't accept card payments or you don't have the means to pay from your own funds and seek reimbursement), please refer to the instructions provided in our [vendors section](../operations/vendors/) for guidance.